razorblade23/SmartDarts_v2/README.md

 - **Player Support**:
   - Supports up to 8 players in a single game session.
-(X01 game (single out) only for now) -- WARNING: Lacks proper boundaries and will go beyond zero
+(X01 game (single out) only for now)
+  - WARNING: Lacks proper boundaries and will go beyond zero

 - **Game Modes**:
   1. **X01**:
-     - Popular game modes such as 301, 501, 701, and more. (only "Single Out" mode for now implemented)
+     - 180, 301, 501, 701, 901 -> Single Out

 - **Simulation Mode**:
-  - Its possible to run the application in simulation mode. ** This DOES NOT require hardware components, wiring and physical dartboard, and is used for testing the application logic.
+  - Its possible to run the application in simulation mode.
+  - This DOES NOT require hardware components, wiring and physical dartboard, and is used for testing the application logic.

   - A script in root dir called `sim_cli.py` can be used to simulate throwing darts in specified game.
 Game must be initialized, players added and game started.